jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-4. Verify that when the user enters a non-numerical input in the phone number field and clicks on the update profile button, the form does not submit and the invalid input error message appears on the phone number field.
+4. Verify that when the user enters an invalid phone number in the phone number field and clicks on the update profile button, the form does not submit and the invalid input error message appears on the phone number field.

     - Outcome: Pass

-5. Verify that when the user enters an invalid phone number in the phone number field and clicks on the update profile button, the page reloads and the invalid phone number error message appears below the phone number field.
+5. Verify that when the user begins to type their address in the address field, the autocomplete populates.

     - Outcome: Pass

-6. Verify that when the user begins to type their address in the address field, the autocomplete populates.

-    - Outcome: Pass

-7. Enter a valid value in each field and click the update profile button.
+6. Enter a valid value in each field and click the update profile button.
 Verify that the form submits, the data inputted is updated in the database and the page reloads.
 The user's details should also be updated in their stripe account and a toast should appear informing the user that their profile has been successfully updated.

     - Outcome: Pass

-8. Verify that users cannot access the profile page by manually typing in it's URL if they are not signed in and are returned to the sign in page.
+7. Verify that users cannot access the profile page by manually typing in it's URL if they are not signed in and are returned to the sign in page.

     - Outcome: Pass

-# Bookings
+## Bookings

 1. Verify that the bookings page appears as expected and looks good at all screen widths.